aballet/bitcoin_mining/README.md

 http://cwcserv.ucsd.edu/~billlin/classes/ECE111/lectures/Lecture6.pdf

 My job in this project:
-1. Designed and implemented efficient Bitcoin Hashing SHA256 algorithm
+1. Designed and implemented an efficient Bitcoin Hashing SHA256 algorithm

 2. Implemented pipelining and unfolding computation for SHA256.
 Improved performance for Bitcoin mining to a theoretical maximum value